psadmin-io/talk.running-ps-on-oci/slides/talk.md

 Resource Manager was released after we did our build, so we haven't used it for much of the current setup.
 The exception was cloud manager; we leveraged the CM Marketplace stack for that.

 ---

-# Cloud Technologies

-### Management

-* Monitoring and Notifications
-* Management Cloud
-* OS Management Service
-* Cloud Shell and CLI

----

-# Architecting PeopleSoft

-### Management

-* Instances added to OMC for server monitoring
-* Adopting OSMS to replace scripts
-* Using Instance Principals and CLI with Rundeck

-???

-In addition to the basic OCI monitoring, we licenced Oracle Management Cloud for an additional layer of monitoring and analytics.
-As part of our provisioning process, we install the OMC agent.

-The OS Management Service was released and we are working on adopting it for OS patching.
-With moving the cloud, this is one area that we are responsible for that is often handled by IT.

----
 class: center, middle, black

 # Second Chances